“I’m not married to my partner, am I legally protected if we break up?”

 - Talk to a Family Solicitor: We offer free legal advice to help you understand your situation and next steps.
 Call us today on 01244 312306.

 How can we help?

 If your relationship breaks down, we are here to advise you.
-You can visit our family law-related pages by clicking here.
+For more information visit our family law section.
 If any of these matters affect you, please contact the family department on 01244 312306, or by emailing us at firstname.lastname@example.org

 Call and speak to a lawyer on 01244 312306